aubio/aubio/doc/develop.rst

 Doxygen documentation
 ---------------------

-The latest version of the doxygen documentation is available at:
+The latest version of the API documentation is built using `Doxygen
+<http://www.doxygen.org/>`_ and is available at:

     https://aubio.org/doc/latest